robertozanchi/map-data-wrangling/README.md

 Certain street names had a spelling mistake in how they were written.
 A case I found was ```Steet``` where the user probably meant to input ```Street```.

 #####4.
-Other mistakes
+Mistakes

 Several values were found that were not street names.
 For example ```Chelsea```, ```Lambeth``` and ```Mayfair```, which are names of neighborhoods, or ```5A``` which appears to be a house number.

 ####2.
 Problems with postal codes

-Printing out post codes helped to highlight some problems in the data.
-The main problem detected was that of
+Printing out post codes helped to highlight a frequent problem in the data related to partial post code information.
+A complete post code in London has two parts and looks like this: ```NW1 2BU```.
+Many values in the data only include the first half of the postcode, e.g. ```NW1```.

+The first half of a post code corresponds to a large area on a city and combined with the second half, gives the exact location.
+Therefore, an input of the first half of the code leads to a problem of lack of complete detail more than wrong location.

 ####3.
 Problems with phone numbers